KamitaniLab/bdpy/README.md

 - preproc
 - util

-## BrainDecoderToolbox2 data format
+## BrainDecoderToolbox2/BdPy data format

-BrainDecoderToolbox2 data format (bdata) consists of two variables: dataSet and metaData. 'dataSet' stores feature data (e.g., voxel signal value for fMRI data), targets (e.g., ID of stimuli for vision experiments), and additional information specifying experimental design (e.g., run and block numbers for fMRI experiments).
-Each row corresponds to a single 'sample', and each column representes either feature, target, or experiment design data. 'metaData' contains data describing meta-information for each column in dataSet.
+BrainDecoderToolbox2/BdPy data format (bdata) consists of two variables: dataset and metadata. 'dataset' stores feature data (e.g., voxel signal value for fMRI data), targets (e.g., ID of stimuli for vision experiments), and additional information specifying experimental design (e.g., run and block numbers for fMRI experiments).
+Each row corresponds to a single 'sample', and each column representes either feature, target, or experiment design data. 'metadata' contains data describing meta-information for each column in dataset.

-- dataSet
+- dataset
-    - 'dataSet' is a set of features, target vectors, and additional numeric data.
+    - 'dataset' is a set of features, target vectors, and additional numeric data.
-    - Each row in dataSet is a single sample
+    - Each row in dataset is a single sample
-    - Each column in dataSet is either (1) a feature vector, (2) a label (target) vector, or (3) a vector specifying data design information (e.g., run number, block number, ...)
+    - Each column in dataset is either (1) a feature vector, (2) a label (target) vector, or (3) a vector specifying data design information (e.g., run number, block number, ...)
-- metaData
+- metadata
-    - 'metaData' is a set of values describing information on each column in 'dataSet'.
+    - 'metadata' is a set of values describing information on each column in 'dataset'.
 Each meta-data is specified by a 'key' and has 'description'.

-Example of metaData:
+Example of metadata:

     +----------------+----------------------------------------+-------------------------------------------------+
     | key            | description                            | value                                           |